slyval/guidelines/SAP Commerce/Commerce Conventions.md

 When defining bean properties or inheritance(parenting), be careful that circular dependencies are not introduced

 Dependencies are injected in 2 main ways:
-- Property/Constructor based injection - this is when
+- Property/Constructor based injection - this is the preferred way when xml-based definitions are commonly adopted
+- Annotations- autowiring can be achieved by using the the @Autowired or @Resource annotations

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4MDAxMzc2MCwxNTE0Njk0NjEwLC0xNT
+eyJoaXN0b3J5IjpbLTM4OTIyNjU5NiwxNTE0Njk0NjEwLC0xNT
 c5Mzg1MjczLDM4NDY5NTUxOSwxNjI5NDE3MTc4LC0xNzYxNjI2
 MjQ3LDM0ODE2NTI0LC0zMzI5NDAyLDE1MzcyNzA5MTAsLTE4Mz
 MzNTI2NzAsLTE0ODg5MTY4OCwtNjEyODQ0OTM1LDE2NzY3Njkz